Expect the Unexpected in Orlando Neighborhoods

 But make no mistake: dining and nightlife are the main draws here.
-The area’s restaurants display international flair, including Santiago’s Bodega, The Greek Corner, German Backhaus, Ta-Ke Sushi Bar, White Wolf Cafe and Bar, and Sette, an Italian concept from the masterminds behind one of Orlando’s most popular breakfast, brunch and lunch spots, Se7en Bites.
+The area’s restaurants display international flair, including Santiago’s Bodega, The Greek Corner, Ta-Ke Sushi Bar, and White Wolf Cafe and Bar.

 The homegrown beers at Ivanhoe Park Brewing Company serve as an excellent complement to the district’s dining options.
 Other bars and lounges include The Lucky Lure, The Imperial at Washburn Imports, Hideaway Bar, Nora’s Sugar Shack and The Matador, as well as LGBTQ+ venues such as The Hammered Lamb and Savoy Orlando.

 Learn more: LGBTQ+ in Orlando